jeralphdev-star/Fashion-MNIST-Image-classification/README.md

 ### 6. What could be done to improve the model’s accuracy?

+answer:
-##The baseline model achieved 87.56% accuracy.
+The baseline model achieved 87.56% accuracy.
 My Task Enhancements showed several improvements:

 50 epochs → 88.95% accuracy (best result) - shown in the task enhancement 2
 256 neurons → 88.30% accuracy - shown in the task enhancement 1